andrewjamesford/andrewford-co-nz-11ty/content/articles/2021-02-16-easy-ad-blocking-on-ios/index.md

 description: "How to easily block ads on iOS 14 via profile"
 ---

-[Aguard offer a DNS service](https://adguard.com/en/adguard-dns/overview.html) to block ads (and also have a family filter called "Family protection") I use this on my home router these days (previously I used [Pi-hole](https://andrewford.co.nz/2018/08/03/an-almost-ad-free-household)) but the downside of this is when my family use their devices on another network or cellular network they don't have ad blocking.
+[Aguard offer a DNS service](https://adguard.com/en/adguard-dns/overview.html) to block ads (and also have a family filter called "Family protection") I use this on my home router these days (previously I used [Pi-hole](https://andrewford.co.nz/2018/08/03/an-almost-ad-free-household)) but the downside of this is when I or my family use their devices on another network they don't have ad blocking.

 Adguard now provide [iOS & MacOS profiles](https://adguard.com/en/blog/encrypted-dns-ios-14.html) that can be installed on your devices that will enable ad blocking no matter the network and are super easy to install.